T-80: After the First Chechen War

-The T-80 performed so poorly in the First Chechen War that General-Lieutenant Aleksandr Galkin, the head of the Armour Directorate, convinced the Minister of Defence after the conflict to never again procure tanks with gas turbine engines (Galkin reversed his position in 1996, claiming that the T-80U was superior to the T-90).
-After that, T-80 MBTs were never again used to capture cities, and, instead, they supported infantry squads from a safe distance.
-Defenders of the T-80 explain that the T-72 performed just as badly in urban fighting in Grozny as the T-80 and that there were two mitigating factors: after the breakup of the Soviet Union: poor funding meant no training for new Russian tank crews, and the tank force entering the city had no infantry support.
+The T-80 performed so poorly in the First Chechen War that after the conflict, General-Lieutenant Aleksandr Galkin, head of the Armour Directorate, convinced the Minister of Defence to never again procure tanks with gas turbine engines (Galkin reversed his position in 1996, claiming that the T-80U was superior to the T-90).
+After that, T-80 MBTs were never again used to capture cities, and instead, supported infantry squads from a safe distance.
+Defenders of the T-80 explain that the T-72 performed just as badly in urban fighting in Grozny as the T-80 and that there were two aggravating factors: after the breakup of the Soviet Union, poor funding meant no training for new Russian tank crews, and the tank force entering the city had no infantry support.

-Russia did not deploy T-80 tanks in later conflicts such as the 1999 Second Chechen War, the 2008 Russo-Georgian War, or the 2014 Russo-Ukrainian War.
+Russia did not deploy T-80 tanks in later conflicts such as the 1999 Second Chechen War, the 2008 Russo-Georgian War, or the post-2014 Russo-Ukrainian War until the full scale invasion in 2022.

 Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Russian forces used T-80 tanks alongside T-72s and T-90s.
-Some were outfitted with improvised steel grilles on top of turrets, pejoratively called "cope cages" as a meme in online communities.
-These are erroneously thought to have been fit to counter top-attack munitions such as the FGM-148 Javelin and loitering munitions; the cage add-on was in fact equipped after concerns regarding urban fighting and experiences acquired during the Chechen conflict, in which several Russian tanks were lost due to shoulder-mounted anti-tank weapon fire from buildings.
+During the Russian invasion of Ukraine, Russian forces used T-80 tanks alongside T-72s and T-90s.
+Some were outfitted with improvised steel grilles on top of turrets, nicknamed "cope cages″ by Internet users.
+These were reportedly installed to counter top-attack munitions such as the FGM-148 Javelin and loitering munitions; later into the war the cages were left on and refitted onto more tanks after drone dropped munitions became increasingly prevalent on the battlefield.

+According to the open source intelligence website Oryx, as of July 2025, at least 1,193 Russian T-80s of multiple variants have been visually confirmed as destroyed, damaged, abandoned, or captured.
+Of these, 4 are T-80Bs, 690 T-80BV, 4 T-80BVK, 109 T-80BV Obr.
+2022, 104 T-80U, 2 T-80UK, 8 T-80UE-1, 1 T-80UM2, 144 T-80BVM, 84 T-80BVM Obr.
+2022, and the remaining 43 are unknown variants.
+Conversely, 81 T-80BVs and 1 T-80UD in service with the Armed forces of Ukraine have been destroyed, damaged, or captured.

+T-80 tanks were reportedly captured and modified by the Ukrainian military, resulting in the following vehicles: